dewenni/ESP_Buderus_KM271/changeNew.md

 This could be useful in situations where the WiFi connection is not available or stable.

 For mor details, please have a look at the [documentation](https://github.com/dewenni/ESP_Buderus_KM271?tab=readme-ov-file#optional-ethernet-module-w5500)

+### Solar Support FM244

+Support for optional Buderus Solar Module FM244 added.
+You can activate this in the same way as the heating circuits and hot-water.
+Values are send by mqtt and will be also available in the webUI.

+### System Logger

+The logging function has been extended.
+The mode can now also be switched to ‘System log’.
+In this case, the serial monitor is then redirected to the log and you can see the messages that are normally only visible when you are connected via cable.

 ### internal communication between ESP and WebUI changed